 2. Know Your Audience

 Different buyers and sellers respond to different content.
-First-time buyers often look for simple explainers, while investors want data-driven insights.
-Downsizers might value neighborhood guides or lifestyle content.
-Tailoring your message to the right audience ensures your videos connect instead of blending in with boring generic content.
+First-time buyers often look for simple explainers, while investors in commercial real estate want data-driven insights.
+Tailoring your message ensures your videos connect instead of blending in with generic content.

 3. Choose the right platforms